TrinaNix4/modern_react_bootcamp/Readme.md

 - conventionally, defualt exports are used when there's a most-likely thing to export
 - e.g. in a react component file, its common to have the component be the default export
 - you never need to make a default export, but it can be helpful to indicate the most important thing in a file

+# Create React App Conventions

+- Good style: each react component goes in separate file
+  - src/Car.js for Car component
+  - src/House.js for House component

+name of file should match name of the component;
+should be capitalized

+- components should extends Componenet (imported from React)

+  - export the component as the default object

+- skeleton assumes top object is App in App.js
+  - best to keep this